 A little curiosity: the bridge splits at a certain point, as the old part is now used only by pedestrians and cyclists, while the new one is open to vehicular traffic.

 Key West: vacations, great food and lazy days

 Your road trip from Miami to Key West is over but there’s still so much to do and see.

-If you love cats you won’t forget so easily this place: about 50 of them live here!
+If you love cats like us, you won’t forget so easily this place: about 50 of them live here!
 I remember going to the ticket booth and finding this beautiful (and chubby) black and white cat at the window.
-Cats will clearly take over the world.
+He was probably selling tickets to the Ernest Hemingway Home.

 While you are in Key West don’t miss the chance to do some super-awesome reef snorkeling with a professional, or if you are feeling adventurous, treat yourself to a jet ski ride to see Mallory Square and other attractions from the ocean!